Marylhurst Reading Series

 writers and thinkers to Marylhurst University.
 The writers share their love of language

 and unique insights into contemporary culture.
-All readings are open and free to the
+All readings are free and open to the public.

 The series is sponsored by Marylhurst's English Literature and Writing program and supported by the Thomas Binford Endowment Fund for Writing.